Earth’s Magnetic Field Is Not About To Flip, Researchers Debunk Doomsday Theory

-Earth’s magnetic poles are “unlikely” to swap anytime soon, reveals a new analysis published yesterday in the Proceedings of the National Academy of Sciences.
+Earth’s magnetic poles are “unlikely” to swap anytime soon reveals a new analysis published yesterday in the Proceedings of the National Academy of Sciences.

 An international team of researchers has studied Earth’s past geomagnetic activity, looking for the most recent near-reversal events.
 Their study finally puts to rest the recent speculations that our planet is headed for a magnetic polar reversal or excursion, Phys.org reports.